-Aiming towards a strategic expansion in Japan, Cafe24 signed a memorandum of understanding today with SoftBank Payment Service ( a subsidiary unit of Japanese Conglomerate SoftBank).
-The company stated that this crucial collaboration will enable Cafe24 to open up new avenues such as SBPS payment services which include credit card payments and mobile convenience store for the Japanese consumer base who do online shopping from online shopping malls on Cafe24 solutions.
+Cafe24 signed a memorandum of understanding today with SoftBank Payment Service ( a subsidiary unit of Japanese Conglomerate SoftBank), aiming toward a strategic expansion in Japan.
+The company stated that this crucial collaboration would enable Cafe24 to open up new avenues such as SBPS payment services which include credit card payments and mobile convenience stores for the Japanese consumer base who do online shopping from online shopping malls on Cafe24 solutions.

 Shortly after Cafe24 makes its KOSDAQ debut later this month, it is all set to focus on Japan as the first target country for its global expansion.

 “Cafe24 will continue to expand partnerships with key global companies that possess the technical expertise necessary for providing optimized local services in various countries,” stated Lee Jae-suk, the CEO of Cafe24.